Route Handlers

 Behavior

-Route Handlers are statically evaluated by default when using the GET method with the Response object.
+Route Handlers are cached by default when using the GET method with the Response object.

 app/items/route.ts